LARG/utaustinvilla3d/DOCUMENTATION.md

 Scripts and code for collecting game statistics/data are provided in the *stats* directory.

+### Useful Scripts
+Some useful scripts for copying shared objects to the *libs* directory to be loaded at runtime, and copying files needed to run the binary to a new directory, are provided in the *scripts* directory.

 ### More Documentation
 More information about the UT Austin Villa agent, including a fairly comprehensive description of its behavior, can be found in the following paper: